Unleash Your Memory Power: Top 10 Techniques For Enhanced Recall

 But when you combine this with the act of jotting down notes or key points as you listen, you’re now using both visual and kinesthetic senses too.

-This multi-sensory engagement makes your brain work a bit harder, strengthening neural and improving memory recall.
+This multi-sensory engagement makes your brain work a bit harder, strengthening neural connections and improving memory recall.

 Let’s not forget about the impact of handwriting.